james168ma/autoOffloadInput/README.md

-# Card Ladder Scraper
+# AutoOffloadInput

-This tool automates the process of reading Certification Numbers from a Google Sheet, scraping their "Card Ladder Value" from [CardLadder.com](https://www.cardladder.com), and writing the result back to the sheet.
+This tool automates the process of reading Certification Numbers from a Google Sheet, taking their "Card Ladder Value" from [CardLadder.com](https://www.cardladder.com), and writing the result back to the sheet.

 ## Features
 -   **Dynamic Column Detection**: Automatically finds "Certification Number" and "CL Market Value When Paid" columns.